Board of Directors

 President and COO, Director

-Mike Andrews is a geologist with more than 30 years of research and mining industry experience in gold, copper, coal and iron exploration.
+Mike Andrews is a geologist with more than 35 years of research and mining industry experience in gold, copper, coal and iron exploration.
 He holds an honours degree in Geology from the University of Reading, and a doctorate in exploration geochemistry from the University of Wales.
-Dr. Andrews is currently President & COO and a director of Southern Arc Minerals and a director of Q Investments.
+Dr. Andrews is currently President & COO and a director of Southern Arc Minerals and a director of Q Investments and non-Executive Director of Tethyan Resources plc.
 He was a founding director of Kingsrose Mining and played an instrumental role in the discovery, exploration, feasibility and development of its Way Linggo Gold Mine in Indonesia.
 Dr. Andrews also held the positions of Executive Director and Chief Geologist of AuIron Energy Ltd., Director of Gold Operations for Meekatharra Minerals Ltd., and managed the Teck-MM Gold Indonesian Joint Venture, an exploration portfolio of thirteen gold and copper projects in Indonesia.
 He also held senior exploration positions with Ashton Mining Ltd, Aurora Gold Ltd and Muswellbrook Energy and Minerals.

 John Carlile, BSc, MSc, FAusIMM